Did you know that most cases of thyroid disease are autoimmune in nature? (1)

 Hashimoto’s thyroiditis is an autoimmune condition that happens to affect the thyroid gland.
-This means that our immune system begins to recognize the thyroid gland as a foreign invader and begins to attack it, eventually leading to a destruction of thyroid tissue.
+This means that our immune system recognizes the thyroid gland as a foreign invader and begins to attack it, eventually leading to the destruction of our thyroid tissue.
 When this destruction goes on long enough, the person will lose their ability to produce thyroid hormone.

 Hashimoto’s is not usually discovered until it has progressed to the advanced stages, where there is significant damage to the thyroid gland.

-The longer this immune response is in place, the more thyroid damage occurs and the greater the likelihood of the person progressing to hypothyroidism, where the thyroid gland becomes so damaged, that it is no longer able to make enough thyroid hormone.
+The longer this immune response is in place, the more thyroid damage occurs — and the greater the likelihood of the person progressing to hypothyroidism, where the thyroid gland becomes so damaged that it is no longer able to make enough thyroid hormone.

 The most helpful tests for diagnosing Hashimoto’s include thyroid antibody tests (TPO and TG antibodies) and thyroid ultrasounds.
-If your doctor won’t order these tests for you, you can self-order them though Ulta Lab Tests, for a relatively low cost.
-Additionally, some insurances will reimburse patients for the labs they order through Ulta Lab Tests.
+If your doctor won’t order these tests for you, you can self-order them through Ulta Lab Tests, for a relatively low cost.
+Additionally, some insurance plans will reimburse patients for the labs they order online.

-Left unbalanced the immune system may go on to attack different parts of the body, leading to the development of other autoimmune conditions.
+Left unbalanced, the immune system may go on to attack different parts of the body, leading to the development of other autoimmune conditions.

 There are no current treatment recommendations or guidelines in the world of conventional medicine to address the immune system attack on the thyroid gland.
 Rather, the focus is on restoring normal thyroid hormone levels.

 It’s akin to pouring more water into a bucket with a hole in it, without plugging up the leak!

 Medications are very important, of course, if someone has a low level of thyroid hormones.

 Stage 1: Genetic Predisposition

-In the initial stage, a person will have the genetic predisposition for Hashimoto’s, but they will not have been exposed to the necessary triggers thus, will have normal TSH, T4/T3 hormones.
+In the initial stage, a person will have the genetic predisposition for Hashimoto’s, but they will not have been exposed to the necessary triggers, and thus will have normal TSH and T4/T3 hormones.

 If you have thyroid disease, then this may be the stage your relatives and children are currently in.
-Or if you have a family member with thyroid disease and you’re reading this, you could be in this stage.
+Or, if you have a family member with thyroid disease and you’re reading this, you could be in this stage.
 This stage is the best time to think about prevention.
-Here’s a post I wrote on preventing Hashimoto’s.
+(4, 5)